 Director G.A.
 “Gino” Bennett is the Director of the Support Services Division which supervises Training, Records, Communications, PIO and Community Relations, Accreditation and Standards, Grants, the HCSO and County-wide Crisis Intervention Teams (CIT), Internship Program, Leadership Development, Wrecker and Bonding Companies, Planning and Research, Courts Building Volunteers and is the senior editor of The Roll Call, the agency’s monthly newsletter.
 Director Bennett has 18 years of service in the Sheriff’s Office.
 He is an honor graduate, holding a Bachelor of Arts Degree with a double major in English, Bible and Psychology.
 He is married to Jeannie, his wife of almost 47 years, and they have two children and one grandchild.

 Director Don Gorman is the Director of Administration which includes Human Resources (HR), Purchasing, Finance and Information Technology (IT).
-He is responsible for a budget of over twenty-eight million dollars.
-As with his counterpart, the Director of Support Services, Director Gorman is responsible for several other “special projects” that the Sheriff’s Office undertakes.
+He is responsible for managing a budget of over fifty-one million dollars.
+As with his counterpart, the Director of Support Services, Director Gorman is responsible for several other special projects that the Sheriff’s Office undertakes.
 He is a past Chairman of the County Executive Safety Committee, and still serves as a member.
-He is the United Way Representative for the HCSO and has been for the past 6 years.
-Director Gorman has seven years of Sheriff’’s Office experience, but also has twenty-seven (27) years of military experience in the US Army, Army Reserve and Army National Guard, retiring in 2000 as the Chief Logistics Noncommissioned Officer in Charge, a Master Sergeant.
-He has a Bachelor of Science Degree in Organizational Management from Covenant College.
-Director Gorman has four children (three sons, Jeff, Nick and Taylor and a daughter, Gabrielle) as well as a grandson (Mason) and another grandchild on the way.
+He was previously the United Way Representative for the HCSO 8 years.
+Director Gorman has eleven (11) years of experience at the Sheriff’s Office, but also has just under twenty-seven (27) years of military experience in the US Army, Army Reserve and Army National Guard, retiring from his full-time position with the National Guard in 2000 as the Chief Logistics Noncommissioned Officer in Charge, a Master Sergeant.
+Director Gorman has a Bachelor of Science Degree in Organizational Management from Covenant College.

 Kacey Picou is the Executive Administrative Assistant to both the Sheriff and Chief Deputy.
 She provides administrative support; scheduling and clerical help to the Sheriff and Chief, as well as the rest of the Command Staff.
 She also assists in a variety of functions including taking minutes for the Command Staff Meetings and numerous “special duties” as required.
 Kacey has been with the HCSO since 2012 and has worked in a variety of capacities, including Information Systems and Criminal Records.
 Kacey and her husband are originally from Louisiana but love living in the Scenic City since 2000.